 Then we will continue to Santiago de Compostela where we will understand why this place is so famous that it makes people from all over the world reach peace through the way of santiago, time to explore the city as well; the Cathedral and its Museum, with the history of Santiago.

-The Cathedral, the Museu do Pobo Galego, with an exhibition of Galician archeology, architecture and culture throughout the ages; Museum of Pilgrimages and Santiago; the Galician Center for Contemporary Art, designed by the Portuguese architect Álvaro Siza; and the Holy Land Museum, in the convent of St. Francis, presents the history of the Holy Land and the State of Israel, the we will return to Oporto.
+The Cathedral, the Museu do Pobo Galego, with an exhibition of Galician archeology, architecture and culture throughout the ages; Museum of Pilgrimages and Santiago; the Galician Center for Contemporary Art, designed by the Portuguese architect Álvaro Siza; and the Holy Land Museum, in the convent of St. Francis, presents the history of the Holy Land and the State of Israel, then on our seventh day of our Fourteen Days Private Tour in Portugal from Lisbon we will return to Oporto.

 Now its time to visit Braga, a modern city but full of rich roman and medieval past.
 Commencing in the Cathedral (Monument from the eleventh century), one of the main attractions is the cross used in the first mass service in Brazil, also see the majestic pipe organs.